kinopio-club/kinopio-help/posts/teams.md

 </video>

-A space can only belong to a single space.
+Each space can only belong to a single team.
 Spaces can only be added to teams by the original space creator.

-If you see a team space in your spaces list you can edit it.
-Once you add a card to that space you'll be treated like a space collaborator and will receive notifications new cards get added there.
+If you see a team space in your spaces list, you can edit it.
+Once you add a card to that space you'll be treated like a space collaborator and will receive notifications when new cards are added there.

 ## Removing Users from the Team